bob123456678/TrainControl/Readme.md

 * Set up automatic and conditional routes triggered by S88 feedback modules
 * Automate bulk tasks such as turning off all functions
 * Download locomotive, layout, and route information from the CS2/CS3
+* Set function and speed presets for locomotives
 * View S88 feedback
 * Progammatic layout control via Java API (uses CAN protocol - [see documentation](src/examples/Readme.md))
 * (From v1.8.0) [Graph model](src/examples/Readme.md) w/ JSON configuration for dynamic layout modeling and fully autonomous train operation
 * (From v1.8.0) Semi-autonomously operate trains simply by clicking the destination station (when graph model is enabled)
 * (From v1.9.0) Full UI for editing autonomy graph models
 * (From v1.10.0) Customize autonomous operation by setting station priority, maximum train lengths, edge lengths, and maximum train idle time
+* (From v1.11.0) UI for editing track diagrams (Windows only)

 **Requirements:**

 * Requires a Marklin Central Station 2 or Central Station 3 connected to your network
 * Must connect to the same network as the CS2/CS3 (Wi-Fi or ethernet)
-* CS2/CS3 CAN bus and broadcasting needs to be enabled in the settings
+* Important: CS2/CS3 CAN bus and broadcasting needs to be enabled in the settings

 **Limitations:**

-* Automatic layout download only works with CS2, not CS3 (static layout files can be used with CS3 if desired)
+* Automatic layout download only works with CS2, not CS3 (local layout files can be used with a CS3 if desired)
-* Central Station IP address must be manually entered (recommend configuring a static IP in your router)
+* Central Station IP address must be manually entered the first time you run TrainControl (recommend configuring a static IP in your router)

 **Layouts and the CS3**